Skip to content

 A final walkthrough, full cleanup, and a clear written record of the scope completed — work we stand behind.

-In Placerville the goal is an exterior that is genuinely hardened and still true to a historic Gold Country town.
-We design for both.
+In Placerville the goal is an exterior that is genuinely hardened against a Gold Country fire season and still true to a historic Gold Rush town.
+We design for both, and we scope every Placerville project on site so the spec fits your home's character, terrain, and real exposure.

 FAQ